zichy/fieber/README.md

 ## License

-This software is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+fieber.css is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+The example video is from *Big Buck Bunny* by the Blender Foundation ([CC BY 3.0](https://creativecommons.org/licenses/by/3.0/)).